marchfun1/cloudflare-ddns/README-EN.md

 */5 * * * *  /home/username/cloudflare-ddns.sh >/dev/null 2>&1
 ```
 Save and exit after making changes.Set the script here to execute the `cloudflare-ddns.sh` script every five minutes to achieve dynamic domain name resolution.

-### FAQ
-When the error log is:
-`API UPDATE FAILED.
-DUMPING RESULTS:`
-`{"success":false,"errors":[{"code":7001,"message":"Method PUT not available for that URI."}],"messages":[],"result":null}`
-Delete the `cloudflare.ids` file in the script running directory, and then try to run again.